 Edgewater’s Sabor a Perú is a great Peruvian spot, and they serve a whole bunch of things that should help fight off the evil troupe of microscopic Rockettes currently dancing on your frontal lobe - like crispy jalea, chaufa de pollo (chicken fried rice), and cheesy potatoes.
 But nothing does the trick for us like their lomo saltado.
 It’s a huge plate of sliced steak, white rice, and french fries that’s going to wrap its warm, salty arms around you and tell you that everything is going to be OK.

 If any Miami food could be categorized as a medical device, it’s the Cuban sandwich.
-Wave it under an unconscious person’s nose to wake them up, slip it underneath someone’s head to brace their neck, or consume one whole if you and your friends decided to take eight shots from the cheapest bottle of tequila they sold at the club last night.
+Wave it under an unconscious person’s nose to wake them up, slip it underneath someone’s head to brace their neck, or consume one whole if you and your friends decided to take eight shots from the cheapest bottle of tequila they sold at Total Wine.
 The Cubano at this Little Havana sandwich shop is so good, you’ll forget about all eight of those shots for at least ten minutes while you marvel at how perfect every bite of this thing is.
 Grab a cafecito on the way out and go top-shelf next time.

 When we’re hungover, all we really want is bread, eggs, and someone to refill our coffee after every five sips.
 That’s exactly what you’ll get at this classic MiMo diner.
 Jimmy’s is simple in a good way, with leather booths you’ll sink into and diner staples like eggs, sausage, pancakes, a patty melt, and a lot more you can eat when you’re not whispering “What have I done?” to your coffee.